invopop/gobl.stripe/README.md

 - `newOrdering` creates a new `Ordering` object not from a similar object but from the whole `Invoice`.

 ## Expanded fields
-To get all the required information, they request to the invoice must be done expanding the following fields:
+To get all the required information, they request to the invoice must be done expanding the following fields.

+### For Invoices
 - account_tax_ids
 - customer.tax_ids
 - lines.data.discounts
 - lines.data.tax_amounts.tax_rate
 - total_amounts.tax_rate
 - payment_intent

+### For Credit Notes
+- invoice.account_tax_ids
+- customer.tax_ids
+- lines.data.tax_amounts.tax_rate

 ## Assumptions/Things to consider for future versions